Cat is apathetic – what you can do

 The exact symptoms that accompany apathetic traits in a cat depend primarily on the cause of the apathy.
 The same applies to the appropriate treatment.
 Therefore, the first step is to find out what the possible triggers of the apathy are.

-Causes of apathy in cats
+Causes of Apathy in Cats

 If your cat is apathetic, you can be pretty sure that something is wrong.
 Most likely, a cat disease or injury is behind the symptom.
 You should therefore take your apathetic cat to the vet as soon as possible to clarify the cause and have your furry friend treated.